nagygr/mango/go.md

 go get <module-name>
 ```

-before building a project to gather all the required libraries, have the written
+before building a project to gather all the required libraries, have them written
-into `go.mod` and have `go.sum` generated.
+to `go.mod` and have `go.sum` generated.

 This can also be automated: just add the imports to the sources and run